GiuseppeTumminello/Spring-PolandSalaryCalculator-Gradle/README.md

 Clone the git repository and run the follwowing command:

-* docker run -it --rm --network=bridge polandsalarycalculator_salary_calculator
+* docker run -it --rm -p 8080:8080 spring-polandsalarycalculator-gradle_salary_calculator